Several Birko customers have asked whether we carry FDA-approved chemicals for use in federally inspected meat and poultry plants.

 FSIS Directive 11,000.1 applies, and supercedes many prior regulations.

 When selecting a chemical products supplier, keep in mind that Birko’s experience in food safety dates to 1953, pre-dating the implementation of USDA inspection.
-We maintain a nationwide complement of technical representatives, all HACCP certified, to help you with your chemical process implementations.
+Contact one of our of HACCP-certified technical sales representatives today.